dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/quality_attribute_formal_scenarios.md

 - `Response` : Make the modifications test and deploy them
 - `Response Measure` : Time to implement the change.
 Number of resources created.
 Number of interfaces created between the newly created modules and the rest of the application.
 Number of cyclic dependencies created.

+**AS1:** An internal, omission fault (such as a student requesting a quiz and the quiz not appearing; or a question in a quiz being skipped without the student's consent, among others) happens during the normal operation of the system, in particular during the period of evaluation of a student.
+The fault must be isolated, preventing it from becoming a failure, and it must be logged to safeguard the student's evaluation.
+A good measure would be the percentage of evaluation of a class lost during the course of the semester.

+- `Source` : Internal
+- `Stimulus` : Omission fault
+- `Artifacts` : Persistent storage (database)
+- `Environment` : Normal operation, during the period of evaluation of a student
+- `Response` : Prevent the fault from becoming a failure and log it
+- `Response Measure` : percentage of evaluation of a class lost during the course of the semester.

 -----------------
 `AVALIAR A UTILIZAÇÃO DOS SEGUINTES CENÁRIOS - considerar overlaps com os de cima`